Having a pacemaker fitted

 Your dressing is waterproof, so you can bath and shower with this dressing still in place.
 You should remove the dressing after 5 days.
 At this point you should leave the wound uncovered, unless otherwise instructed by the medical team.

-Your stitches are dissolvable, so no further action is necessary.
-They usually dissolve within 7-10 days.
+Your stitches are dissolvable, so you do not need to return to have these removed.
+They usually dissolve within 7 to 10 days.

 You should inspect your wound site regularly.
 Please check for any signs of soreness, inflammation, swelling or leakage.
-If any of these occur you should contact Device Clinic or your GP as soon as possible.
-You may require further treatment.
+If any of these occur you should contact the Cardiac Device Clinic or your GP as soon as possible.
+You may need further treatment.

 Getting back to normal